A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

-Kat Bawden (b.
-Chicago) (she/they) is an artist, educator, and curator in Chicago.
-She works across photography, video, performance, and light-based installations to explore the relationship between the body, traumatic memory, and nonlinear time.
-Central to her practice is photography as a form of ontological inquiry––a means of mediating, questioning, and reconstructing reality.
+Kat Bawden (she/they) is an artist, educator, and curator in Chicago.
+She works across photography, video, performance, and light-based installations to explore the relationship between the body, traumatic memory, and perception.
+Attuned to the physiological and emotional effects of light, Kat constructs immersive visual environments that echo between presence and memory, inviting viewers into charged spaces of intimacy, disorientation, and reflection.
 Kat holds an MFA in Photography from the School of the Art Institute of Chicago and a B.A. in political philosophy and environmental science from University of Michigan–Ann Arbor.
-She runs Murmuration, an exhibition space and artist residency in Chicago and Wisconsin.
+She runs Murmuration, an exhibition space and artist residency.

 Awards